 The old price and promotion levers just aren’t working.

 Now if you know anything about me, you know I think discounting is just about the worst thing you can do – unless it is to your loyal customers who made you successful.

 But that doesn’t stop companies from surveying people to get validation that consumers just want lower prices and more discounting…

-They also found on average, shopper behavior across all womenswear categories tested between January 2013 and June 2016, consumers were willing to pay only 76 percent of full price.
+They also found, on average, in shopper behavior across all womenswear categories tested consumers were willing to pay only 76 percent of the full price.